How to Become a Court Administrator

 Many of these professionals have a graduate or other professional degree as well.

-Recommended majors for those interested in the court administrative field include public administration, business, or judicial administration or a field that is related to these.
+Recommended majors for those interested in the court administrative field include public administration, business, judicial administration, or a field that is related to these.

-In some states, a person will be required to become certified in order to act as a court administrator.
+In some states, a person will be required to become certified to act as a court administrator.

 The requirements for certification will vary based on the state.